-The UT New Music Ensemble, under the direction of Professor Dan Welcher, is widely regarded as one of the best student ensembles of its kind in the U.S. Featuring solo, chamber and large ensemble works by living composers and those of the recent past, the New Music Ensemble presents six full-length concerts annually of new chamber music composed primarily within the past 20 years.
+The UT New Music Ensemble is widely regarded as one of the best student ensembles of its kind in the U.S. Featuring solo, chamber and large ensemble works by living composers and those of the recent past, the New Music Ensemble presents six full-length concerts annually of new chamber music composed primarily within the past 20 years.
 This unique group consists of a sixteen member core ensemble, and is made up of the most proficient student instrumentalists and singers in the Butler School of Music.

 The New Music Ensemble has been called "the best hidden treasure in Austin's classical music scene" (Austin Chronicle), and performances by the ensemble have won "Best Performance of a New Work" awards from the Austin Critics' Table on several occasions.